vippsas/vipps-login-api/vipps-login-api-faq.md

 Currently this logo is not use for Vipps login but soon it will be shown in the overview of consents given.

 ## How can I use client_secret_post for authentication?
 It is possible to change the token endpoint authentication method on [portal.vipps.no](https://portal.vipps.no).
+This setting will then apply to all login transactions on this sales unit.

 Under the “Developer” section you will find the Setup Vipps login option for your sale units.